melina-learning/html-css-and-javascript-building-the-web-4479542/personal-notes.md

   - element
   - id
   - class
-  - descendant, e.g. if you wnat to resize all imgs inside a div
+  - descendant, e.g. if you want to resize all imgs inside a div
   - pseudo-class: picks elements based on a state, e.g. hover
 - properties: to specify color, size, positioning, etc
 - animations: dynamic elements (motion and visual effects)
-  - keyframe: specify intermiediate frames and CSS will generate the in-between frames
+  - keyframe: specify intermediate frames and CSS will generate the in-between frames
 - transitions: making sure the transition between the states look smooth

 ### Style Priority